MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Compare-Object.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.Management.Automation.PSObject

-You can pipe a DifferenceObject object to Compare-Object.
+You can pipe a **DifferenceObject** object to this cmdlet.

 ## OUTPUTS

+### None

-### None, or the objects that are different
+If the objects are the same, nothing is returned.

+### System.Management.Automation.PSCustomObject

+If the objects are different, `Compare-Object` wraps the differing objects in a `PSCustomObject` wrapper with a `SideIndicator` property to reference the differences.

+### Other

-When you use the PassThru parameter, Compare-Object returns the objects that differed.
+When you use the *PassThru* parameter, **Compare-Object** omits the `PSCustomObject` wrapper around the compared objects and returns the differing objects, unchanged.
-Otherwise, this cmdlet does not generate any output.

 ## NOTES